exmelendez/TTP-FS/README.md

 * User color coded front end stock DIV(s) with red as low and green as high
 * User readable presentation of DB data, such as transactions

+## Screen Shots

 # NOTES/Updates
-Way to sell stocks back
+* Way to sell stocks back
-creating method/process to hide API token from search API Create confirm purchase modal to ensure purchase & prevent fraud code entry
+* creating method/process to hide API token from search API
+* Create confirm purchase modal to ensure purchase & prevent fraud code entry